 There are a number of motivational factors communicators need to understand when trying to drive participation on social intranets.
-By definition, when we say social intranets, we mean an internal organizational site offering tools for two-way (or many-way) discourse and collaboration, rather than intranets of the bulletin board variety—one-way posting areas used to push out information like a website.
+By social intranets, we mean an internal organizational site offering social networking tools for two-way (or many-way) discourse and collaboration, rather than intranets used only to push out information like a website.

 I had the privilege of guest lecturing a social media class at New York University recently, and wanted to share some gleanings from our discussion.